Water damage is one of the issues most homeowners are desperate to avoid.

 Why it matters: Without a weather-tight roof, your house will suffer water damage.
 It’s guaranteed, and even short of catastrophic roof collapse, roof systems can leak in ways detrimental to the quality of your home.

-Before inclement weather descends, set a ladder against your house and walk the roof, inspecting and correcting shingles that might permit water to flow into the house.
-Also keep an eye out for overgrown moss that can work under the shingles, and any damage from fallen tree limbs.
+Before inclement weather descends, set a ladder against your house and walk the roof, inspecting and correcting shingles that might permit water to flow into the home.
+Also, keep an eye out for overgrown moss that can work under the shingles and any damage from fallen tree limbs.

 How to do it: Get on the roof and inspect the area for loose, broken, missing or cracked shingles.
 Please undertake this task responsibly, in safe weather conditions.

-If you’ve encountered a major issue during this process that’s beyond DIY repairs, get in touch with AllSealedWA.
-One of our Perth team will help organise a time for an obligation free consultation, outlining the necessary plumbing repairs.
+If you’ve encountered a significant issue during this process that’s beyond DIY repairs, get in touch with AllSealedWA.
+One of our Perth team will help organise a time for an obligation free consultation outlining the necessary plumbing repairs.

 Get in touch with us by calling (08) 6007 3164